srinidhi-temkar/WebFramework-Django/README.md

 This project stands out as most of the current websites do not offer the feature of displaying your work; rather they are tools using which you create a comic and then download it.
 There isn’t any option to view other artist’s work.

-### FUTURE IMPLEMENTATION:
-A feature where the user may upload their own picture files to the comic.
-A feature where the user can draw using mouse input.

-mysql/data
-htdocs/skribly